-One of the freshmen girls described it as a seven-day sleepover – with homework.
+One student described it as a seven-day sleepover – with homework.

-- We have 10 single-sex dorms.
+- We have 10 single-sex Houses.

 - Most students live in singles or doubles; a few live in triples or quads.

 - All Houses have a common room with comfy couches, a TV, and microwave; it can be a quiet place to catch up on homework, or a hub for hanging out.